-Joerg Sprave’s Unconventional Journey to YouTube Stardom: ‘I Can Do What I Want’
+The Slingshot Channel's Joerg Sprave's Unconventional Journey to YouTube Stardom

 From the moment you open up The SlingShot Channel on YouTube, you get a sense that it isn’t any regular corner of the internet.

-The welcome video’s raging riffs and array of weaponry immediately signal that, on this channel, you won't just get another YouTuber staring down a camera as they discuss video games or the latest goings-on in their lives.
-Nope, SlingShot has a devotion to dealing with four simple things: inventions, reviews, stunts and – you guessed it – destruction.
+The welcome video’s raging riffs and array of weaponry immediately signal that on this channel, you won't just get another YouTuber staring down a camera as they discuss video games or the latest goings-on in their lives.
+Nope, SlingShot has a devotion to dealing with four simple things: inventions, reviews, stunts and destruction.

 Breaking the mould